-You’ll probably want to take the next day off from work or school, but within a day or two you will feel back and pain will be limited.
+You’ll probably want to take the next day off from work or school, but within a day or two you will feel back to normal and pain will be limited.
 Within a few weeks, the procedure site will be completely healed.

 Dental implants are a great option to provide stability for a crown or dentures.
 Call Vallejo Oral Surgery to schedule a consultation or book your appointment online today.

-The screw that fixes into your jaw bone is made of titanium.
+The screw that fixes into your jawbone is made of titanium.
 It has been discovered that titanium has properties that make it possible for bone to fuse with it in a process called osseointegration.